Troubleshooting (“I don’t see my clients”)¶

 You should have something like:

-with variations based on the GRR version and architecture you installed (32bit is i386).
+with variations based on the GRR version and architecture you installed.
 If you didn’t get this far, then there is a problem with your installer binary.

 Check the client is running